Santa Barbara City College Academic Senate

 This is especially important if the activity is not specifically listed in the FPD Guidelines. (http://flex.sbcc.edu).

 Adjunct faculty must complete FPD activities within the semester of employment by the District.
+The only exception are activities during the two All Campus Kickoff dates preceding each semester.

 Faculty may do FPD activities any time the individual faculty member is not engaged in class, office hours, or other activities specified in their job description.